fluentlabs-xyz/fluentbase/crates/evm/README.md

-This is an EVM -> rWASM compiler.
+This is an EVM to rWASM compiler.

-> The project is orphaned and not finished.
+> The project is orphaned and unfinished.